OCA/connector-interfaces/connector_dns/readme.rst

 Connector Dns
 =====================

-This module allows to manage your DNS domain through Odoo.
+This module aims to allows to manage your DNS domain through Odoo.

 Installation